haruosuz/DS4GD/2026-04/CaseStudy.md

 #### Query Sequence Acquisition
 問い合わせ配列の取得
-- On the protein page (https://www.ncbi.nlm.nih.gov/protein/AGI42838.1), click "Send to:" and configure the menu settings as follows:
+- On the protein page (e.g., https://www.ncbi.nlm.nih.gov/protein/AGI42838.1), click "Send to:" and configure the menu settings as follows:
   - Choose Destination: Select "File"
   - Format: Change from "GenPept" to "FASTA"
   - Click "Create File" to download the `sequence.fasta` file.